faenrandir/a_careful_examination/documents/book_of_abraham/the_missing_papyri_theory.md

 layout: page
 ---

+Brian Hauglid is a leading LDS Scholar (see [his FairMormon bio](https://web.archive.org/web/20181013215341/https://www.fairmormon.org/testimonies/scholars/brian-m-hauglid), his Maxwell Institute [bio](https://web.archive.org/web/20181106214354/https://mi.byu.edu/people/brian-hauglid/) and [publication list](https://web.archive.org/web/20170126055340/https://publications.mi.byu.edu/people/brian-m-hauglid/)).

-Brian Hauglid is a leading LDS Scholar on the history of the Book of Abraham and one of two editors responsible for [The Joseph Smith Papers, Revelations and Translations, Vol. 4: Book of Abraham and Related Manuscripts](https://www.bookofmormoncentral.org/blog/new-joseph-smith-papers-volume-published).
-The Book of Abraham gospel topics essay references Hauglid when it [describes the missing papryi theory](https://www.lds.org/topics/translation-and-historicity-of-the-book-of-abraham?lang=eng):
+Among his other specialities, he is also a leading scholar on the history and translation of the Book of Abraham.
+For example, Hauglid's work is cited in seven of the 46 footnotes from the Church'[s Book of Abraham](https://www.lds.org/topics/translation-and-historicity-of-the-book-of-abraham?lang=eng) essay, and he is one of two editors responsible for [The Joseph Smith Papers, Revelations and Translations, Vol. 4: Book of Abraham and Related Manuscripts](https://www.bookofmormoncentral.org/blog/new-joseph-smith-papers-volume-published), a massive effort which compiles and analyzes all the original source material related to the Book of Abraham translation effort.

+The Book of Abraham gospel topics essay references Hauglid specifically when it [describes the missing papryi theory](https://www.lds.org/topics/translation-and-historicity-of-the-book-of-abraham?lang=eng):

 > It is likely futile to assess Joseph’s ability to translate papyri when we now have only a fraction of the papyri he had in his possession.
 Eyewitnesses spoke of “a long roll” or multiple “rolls” of papyrus.
 [32] Since only fragments survive, it is likely that much of the papyri accessible to Joseph when he translated the book of Abraham is not among these fragments.
 The loss of a significant portion of the papyri means the relationship of the papyri to the published text cannot be settled conclusively by reference to the papyri.